-A series of four semesters of experiments and projects that develop the basic experimental skills that a student majoring in physics should have.
+The first in a series of four semester-long courses focused on experiments and projects that develop the basic experimental skills that a student majoring in physics should have.
 These include use of standard physics instrumentation, some familiarity with shop tools, laboratory record-keeping and report-writing, and knowledge of ways in which basic physical quantities are measured.
-The basics for all of these skills are developed in the first semester in the series.
-The others may be taken in any order.
+This course is the pre-requisite for all advanced laboratory courses.
+Students may take PHY 211 concurrently.
+Prerequisite: PHY 211 with a minimum grade of D.